jouderianjr/elm-dialog/README.md

 # Elm Dialog - A Modal Dialog Widget for Elm

+### Disclaimer: This package was created by @krisajenkins.
+As the original repository seems not updated for a while I decided fork it.

 Elm modal dialog boxes that fits in neatly with the Elm architecture.

 ## Aims